 Address: Largo São Domingos 8, 1150 Lisboa (map)

-Coffee – Most visitors will remember their first Portuguese coffee as “short and strong”.
-Coffee houses usually serve the black and in small cups, if your choose to have yours with milk make a direct reference to it.
-If coffee is your drink of choice take a moment and relax in some of the most iconic coffee houses:”
+Most visitors will remember their first Portuguese coffee as “short and strong”.
+Coffee houses usually serve the black and in small cups, if you choose to have yours with milk make a direct reference to it.
+If coffee is your drink of choice take a moment and relax in some of the most iconic coffee houses;

-Amendoa amarga – A bitter almond liquor, a sweet liquor served with ice, and or, with a lemon peel is a quite refreshing drink that can be enjoyed at any time of the day.
+A bitter almond sweet liquor, usually served with ice, and or, with a lemon peel is a quite refreshing drink that can be enjoyed at any time of the day.

-Beer – Portugal has two main beer brands, Sagres and SuperBock, while you can find both in Lisbon, SuperBock is usually consumed in the north part of Portugal.
-During the last years these two brands have release to the market a hide array of types and flavors ranging from Stout, “old style”, lemon, cherry, etc. In the past beer was usually server along side with lupines, tremoços, as an appetizer, though less and less common we advice you to always ask for these.
+Portugal has two main beer brands “Sagres” and “SuperBock”.
+While you can find both in Lisbon, SuperBock is usually consumed in the north part of Portugal.
+During the last years, these two brands have released to the market a wide array of types and flavors ranging from Stout, Trappist style, lemon, cherry, etc.

-(tip: beer is served in either bottle or in glass, locally called “fino” or “imperial”)
+(pro-tip 1: beer is served in either bottle or glass, the later is locally referd to a “fino” or “imperial”)

-Sangria – Sangria is a very refreshing drink usually made with red wine “7Up”, or similar, pieces of fruit, fruit juice, sugar and cinnamon.
+Sangria is a very refreshing drink usually made with red wine, 7Up or similar, pieces of fruit, fruit juice, sugar, and cinnamon.
 Other alternatives might be with white wine or champagne.
 In 2013 Sangria became a reserved word for this drink produced in either Portugal or Spain.